A video showing some of the RenderView features can be found here.

 By default, the image displayed in the RenderView window can be manipulated in 2D (panned and zoomed) using the Alt key:

 If the option 3D Manipulation is enabled, then the Alt key allows you to move the Render Camera in 3D space:

-It is possible to 'pick' objects in the RenderView, which selects the visible geometry in Maya.
+It is possible to 'pick' objects in the RenderView, which selects the visible geometry in the viewport.
 When doing so, the selected geometry appears temporarily highlighted in the RenderView while the mouse button is pressed.

 Just below the render buffer, a Status Bar provides information about the render in progress.
 When a previously stored snapshot is displayed, information about this previous render is displayed.

 When Show Pixel Information is enabled, these additional fields are displayed, relative to the mouse cursor: